-The overall cost of this field trial was roughly \$50,000 including materials, natural gas release equipment rental, gas, and personnel, flight time, space rental, and miscellaneous expenses (not including Stanford researchers' time).
-Given that basin-wide or state-wide aerial methane emissions survey campaigns can cost \$1 million or more, we feel that testing the new instruments with blinded controlled releases at a range of methane emission levels approaching those expected in the field, with a sample size of at least a few dozen, would increase confidence in the capabilities of these methods, thus adding substantial value to the data from such field campaigns.
+The overall cost of this field trial was roughly \$50,000 including materials, natural gas release equipment rental, gas, and personnel, flight time, space rental, and miscellaneous expenses (not including Stanford researchers' time, which is difficult to quantify but could approximately double the cost).
+Companies will often participate in trials of their technology free of charge.
+Note that controlled release testing for more sensitive sensors aimed at lower emission volumes is substantially less expensive.
+Basin-wide or state-wide aerial methane emissions survey campaigns can cost \$1 million or more.
+Testing new instruments with blinded controlled releases at a range of methane emission levels approaching those expected in the field, with a statistically meaningful sample size of at least a few dozen, would increase confidence in the capabilities of these methods, thus adding substantial value to the data from such field campaigns.

-262 Contributions
+343 Contributions

-- Substantial contributions to conception and design: EDS, YC, APR, ARB - Acquisition of data: EDS, YC - Analysis and interpretation of data: EDS, YC, ARB - Drafting the article or revising it critically for important intellectual content: EDS, YC, APR, ARB - Final approval of the version to be published: EDS, YC, APR, ARB and Jeff Gamble and Walter Godsil from Rawhide Leasing for help with the controlled release, as well as Chris Field, Jennifer Johnson, Eric Kort, Keith Andre, and Jon Carlson for their support with wind measurements.
-We gratefully acknowledge the assistance of Tony Ramirez and the staff of Zuckerman
+- Substantial contributions to conception and design: EDS, YC, APR, ARB - 345 Acquisition of data: EDS, YC - Analysis and interpretation of data: EDS, YC, ARB - Drafting the article or revising it critically for important intellectual content: EDS, YC, APR, ARB - Final approval of the version to be published: EDS, YC, APR, ARB

-268 Acknowledgement
+349 Acknowledgement